Ground-Level Ozone: What It Is, How It Forms & Why It's Smog

 In the upper atmosphere ozone is essential — it blocks ultraviolet radiation from reaching the surface.
 At ground level the same molecule is a problem.
 Ground-level ozone is the dominant air-quality issue in most U.S. cities outside of wildfire season, and unlike PM2.5 it has a sharp daily pattern: low at dawn, peaking mid-afternoon.
-This guide explains how it forms, what it does, and the practical rules that make it different from particle pollution.
+This guide explains what it is, how it forms, its sources, why it is smog, its health effects, and the practical rules that make it different from particle pollution.

 How ground-level ozone forms